Mixed-member proportional representation: Canada

+In March 2004, the Law Commission of Canada proposed a system of MMP, with only 33% of MPs elected from regional open lists, for the House of Commons of Canada but Parliament's consideration of the Report in 2004–05 was stopped after the 2006 election.
+The New Democratic Party has been a longtime supporter of MMP.
+The Green Party of Canada has generally been a staunch supporter of a move to a proportional electoral system.
 In June 2016, the Canadian House of Commons Special Committee on Electoral Reform was formed to examine potential changes to the voting system with MMP being one of the options examined.
 The committee presented its report to Parliament on 1 December of the same year.
 In early 2017, the Government announced that it would accept only some of the committee's recommendations, and would not pursue the issue of electoral reform any further.